-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your other medicines, especially:

-other medications for Parkinson's disease;
+other medicine to treat Parkinson's disease;

 More about benztropine

-- Benztropine tablets
+- Benztropine (Injection) advanced reading

-- Benztropine (Advanced Reading)
+- Benztropine (Oral) (Advanced Reading)

-- Benztropine Injection (Advanced Reading)
+- Benztropine Injection

 Related treatment guides

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 8.01.
-Revision Date: 2016-02-25, 11:50:41 AM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 11.01.